AvacWeb/Panda/README.md

 ---------------------------

 #### Adding Keywords or Specials
-You can extra keywords and special words to a language using the `addKeyword` or `addSpecial` method.
+You can add extra keywords and special words to a language using the `addKeyword` or `addSpecial` method.
 ```javascript
 panda.addKeyword('js', 'in');
 panda.addSpecial('js', 'indexOf');